 What do we know about Ginger or Orange cats?

-We know that they have been popular throughout history.
-From the earliest Egyptian art portraying them in domestic scenes to paintings showing Winston Churchill at home with Tango one his favourite orange cats.
+- These cats are mostly male – We know that they have been popular throughout history.
+From the earliest Egyptian art portraying them in domestic scenes to paintings showing Winston Churchill at home with Tango one his favourite cats exhibiting orange tabby cat personality.

 Colour may well influence the personality of the cat